-Illuminate the Hidden Universe
+4 Illuminate the Hidden Universe

 Looking out into the night sky, we see pinpricks of light surrounded by darkness.
-Everything we see in the universe, including stars, planets, and plumes of interstellar gas, makes up only 5% of the universe.
+Everything that we see in the universe, including stars, planets, and plumes of interstellar gas comprise only 5% of the universe.
 There is a vast hidden universe of dark matter and dark energy that is responsible for guiding the evolution of the cosmos itself, from forming the structures of matter to driving an accelerated expansion that will determine the ultimate fate of the universe.

 The ACDM cosmological paradigm captures the physics that describes how the universe has changed over cosmic time.
-In the first tiny fraction of a second after the Big Bang, the universe underwent rapid, accelerated expansion called cosmic inflation, during which the seeds of the structure that was to come were created.
-The universe continued to expand and cool, evolving from its earliest moments of being filled with light, to the epoch of galaxy formation driven by dark matter, to the current era of accelerated expansion driven by dark energy.
+In the first tiny fraction of a second after the Big Bang, the universe underwent rapid, accelerated expansion called cosmic inflation during which the seeds of the structure that was to come were created.
+The universe continued to expand and cool, evolving from a universe filled with light in the earliest moments, to the epoch of galaxy formation driven by dark matter, to the current era of accelerated expansion driven by dark energy.

-Although we do not yet understand the underlying nature of dark matter and dark energy, or the specific physical processes driving cosmic inflation, we do know that they are not described by the subatomic structures in the Standard Model.
-Answering some of the deepest questions about particle physics itself requires detailed studies of cosmic evolution to reveal the underlying nature of dark matter, dark energy, inflation, and other particles in the universe that might have played a role in driving cosmic evolution.
+While we do not yet understand the underlying nature of dark matter and dark energy, or the specific physical processes driving cosmic inflation, we do know that they are not described by the subatomic structures in the Standard Model of particle physics.
+Answering some of the deepest questions about particle physics itself requires detailed studies of cosmic evolution, revealing the underlying nature of dark matter, dark energy, inflation, and other particles in the universe that might have played a role in driving cosmic evolution.